Savree97/probability-density-functions-assignment-UCS654/README.md

-# Probability Density Functions Assignment-UCS654
+# Probability Density Functions Assignment 1-UCS654

 This repository contains the solution for Assignment-1, which focuses on learning the parameters of a probability density function using a